 Running Shoes for Hiking

 Trail running shoes can be a great option for experienced fastpackers and day hikers moving at speed.
-What they lack in structure and support, they make up for in agility and low weight.
+They make up for their lack of structure and support with agility and low weight.

 Approach Shoes

 More and more folks are choosing to hike in approach shoes, whether they are rock climbers or not.
 These shoes are designed for “approaching” technical rock climbs or canyons and have stickier rubber and a tighter fit in the toe box.
-They provide extra security when navigating everything from smooth rock slabs to loose boulder fields.
-If the terrain is more technical, an approach shoe will allow your footing to be more precise and secure.
+They provide extra security when navigating smooth rock slabs to loose boulder fields.
+If the terrain is more technical, an approach shoe will make your footing more precise and secure.

 Approach Shoes for Hiking

-If you like to wander off packed trails and explore boulders and rock ledges as you hike, an approach shoe might be a great option to consider.
-Some are built to be more technical and could be overkill for casual use, but many are focused on comfortable walking — they'll just provide you with sticker rubber and a toe shape capable of stepping on tiny rock features.
+If you like to wander off packed trails and explore boulders and rock ledges as you hike, an approach shoe might be a great option.
+Some are built to be more technical and could be overkill for casual use.
+Still, many are focused on comfortable walking — they'll provide you with a sticky rubber and a toe shape capable of stepping on tiny rock features.

 Hiking Sandals

-A sandal as a hiker?
+A sandal for a hiker?
 You bet!
-While sandals are often thought of as a casual piece of footwear, the market for burly, well-treaded models has blown up.
+While sandals are often considered a casual piece of footwear, the burly, well-treaded models market has blown up.
 If you like to switch it up and allow your toes to breathe — or your hike will involve water crossings — a hiking sandal could be a perfect fit.
-Technical sandals are also ideal for outings on a boat or swimming where many sharp objects are underfoot.
+Technical sandals are also ideal for outings on a boat or swimming, where many sharp objects are underfoot.

 Shoes vs. Sandals